Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 If you are running embedded journal, each Alluxio master will write to its own journal destination defined by `alluxio.master.journal.folder`.
 In order to format the journals you have two options.

-1. Format all masters by running `alluxio formatMasters` in a Alluxio master Pod.
+1. Format all masters by running the Kubernetes Job in `alluxio-format-master.yaml`.

 1. Clean up the journal Persistent Volume for each master.
 You can do that by deleting and recreating the Persistent Volume for each master.